ubio/node-framework/docs/routing.md

 - provide meta-information about the response format, so that OpenAPI documentation could be generated,
 - define request parameters specs, which allows framework to automatically extract and validate them from path, query string and JSON body.

-Each router should be registered with [application container](./application.md) using `bindRouter` method.
+Each router should be registered with [application container](./application.md) using `bindAll` method.

 ## Example